WVURAIL/dspira/_posts/2021-07-01-TestingForPublicUse.md

 tags: ['School-Teachers', 'Students', 'Hobbyists']
 categories: ['Community Labs']
 order: 2
+meta_description: "Read about a WVU student project that tested the DSPIRA horn telescope against published measurements to assess its use outside the classroom."
 ---

 Victoria Blanton spent the 2021 Summer Undergraduate Research Experience at WVU